 The aim of negative magnification is to enhance the SOM areal representation of low-density data regions by forcing the allocation of more prototypes to those regions.
 This may improve the detectability of unknown rare classes.
-Naturally, the representation of the nonrare classes in such a map will be somewhat represent as is apparent from the bottom of Fig. 7.
+Naturally, the representation of the non-rare classes in such a map will be somewhat repressed as is apparent from Figure 7, bottom.
 The map obtained with $\alpha{achieved} < 0$ and the one obtained with $\alpha{achieved} \approx 1$ together provide a more complete picture of the structure of a data set.